 1) Builds empathy

 Brands that work backward are generally more empathic than those that don’t.
-Having a far more profound grasp of the customer’s wants as well as the context in which they interact with their product or service.
+In general, they have a far more profound grasp of the customer’s wants.
+They’re also more likely to understand the context in which they interact with their product or service.

 As a result, customers are more likely to experience a sense of affection for a brand.
-Leading to higher conversion rates and a larger audience.
+This leads to higher conversion rates and a larger audience.

 2) Effectively communicates the value of a product

 Showing rather than telling is one of the most fundamental skills a writer or marketer can acquire.
 This is true for product descriptions and primary brand copy.
-But it’s also essential to keep in mind while developing a CX strategy.
+It’s also essential to keep this in mind while developing a CX strategy.

-When you consider why a product is essential rather than merely what it is.
-You can put themselves in your customers’ shoes.
+When you consider why a product is essential rather than merely what it is, you can put yourself in your customer’s shoes.
 As a result, the benefits of the product or service in question will be very clear to you.

 3) Creates loyalty

-Regardless of how you decide to use the “working backward” approach.
-Creating a press release or doing your research with potential customers in mind is what will make product development more successful.
-By truly understanding what customers want and need before beginning to work on anything.
-You can create a product which truly matters to these customers, giving the final product a better chance at success.
+Regardless of how you choose to “work backward,” creating a press release or doing your research with potential customers in mind is what will make product development more successful.
+It’s important to truly understand what customers want and need before beginning to work on anything.
+In this way, you can create a product that truly matters to these customers, giving the final product a better chance at success.